Using Templates

 productDescription

-), and importantly the maximum length of the field (maxLength
+), whether it is required or optional, and the maximum length of the field in characters.

 In considering the type of the field, whether it is required, and maximum field length, you will then input the IDs of these fields as part of the request parameters when running the template.